ahmedfawziahmed-sketch/SEEE3223-Bomb-Defusal-Game/README.md

 # Bomb-Defusal-Game
-Group assignment for Microprocessor  using STM32 Blue Pill in C Language.
+Group assignment for  Microprocessors  course using STM32 Blue Pill in C Language.